Open Now — 24/7 Plumbing

 If planted wisely, the deep roots can help absorb runoff.
 You should also install root barriers to deflect roots away from lines for existing trees near plumbing.
 Prune encroaching roots regularly, too.

-If invasive roots have already entered your pipes, professional root removal services can see out the blockages to restore flow.
-You can use their drainage benefits with thoughtful tree selection and strategic placement to prevent plumbing damage.
+Professional root removal services can clear the blockages and restore flow if invasive roots have already entered your pipes.
+Use their drainage benefits with thoughtful tree selection and strategic placement to prevent plumbing damage.

 Rain Gardens